Stacked-Org/stacked-docs/docs/basics-in-depth/viewmodels.md

 class HomeViewModel extends IndexTrackingViewModel {}
 ```

 Another function it has is `setCurrentWebPageIndex` which sets the current index using current Route on Web Platform.
-Allows to get the index from url during a browser refresh which means the app starts from scracth.
-Can be used as follows:
+This function allows you to get the index from the URL during a browser refresh.
+It can be used as follows:

 ```dart
 class BottomNavExampleViewModel extends IndexTrackingViewModel {